developdata/CCIDiploma-Unit3/README.md

-# Unit 3 Physical Computing
+# Unit 3 Creative Practice: Visual Coding and Physical Computing
 This repository contains information and code for the physical computing unit for the Diploma in Creative Computing of the Creative Computing Institute.

 The Unit will be using Arduino's to explore physical computing.
 It will also explore how physical and digital computing can be integrated to create interactive systems.
 By using the idea of play you will be creating interactive physical systems using a range of inputs and outputs.